-I am a painter for whom abstraction is a satisfying way to explore
+I love painting.
+Abstraction is a satisfying way for me to explore

 My work can be recognized by its strong use of color, simple composition and the use of paint that often combines flat and gestural brush strokes creating surfaces that go beyond first impressions.
 Oil paint is my medium of choice but I also use acrylics and work on canvas, paper and wood panels.